Jan125/pb.pnb/docs/readme.txt

 If the amount of default parameters is not equal to the amount of parameters, the function will not register.
 If default parameters are defined, less parameters in calls can be be used.

+Defined functions can be found under the keyword Functions.

 B can not be a parameter.
 To enable code injection, use this syntax:
 Function (A) Do (Command B C D) With (B C D)